chris-krenz/opentrons_protocols/protocols/OT-Flex/promega_miniprep/README.md

 - Validate in Nanodrop

 ## Protocol Updates
 - Ver.
+6: Allow for up to 32 wells of bacteria cell culture, and changed aspirate and dispense height to allow for less dead volume to be used.
+- Ver.
 5: Change code to use suitable tips for different volumes, flexible for two setup (manual resuspension or automated resuspension steps), added a second 200 uL tiprack for cell pellet amount above 8 wells, and changed all microplates to the deep wellplate.
   - Increased accuracy, flexible for people who does not have/want to use a wellplate centrifuge, add more tipracks to avoid running out of tips mid protocol, and changed wellplates to further match up with the protocol.io protocol.
 - Ver.
 4: Changed code based on protocol.io promega miniprep protocol, as protocol.io protocol has been tested to work automated on the Hamilton.